WebDevStudios/constant-contact-forms/readme.txt

 * Fixed: PHP warnings about name values from connected Constant Contact account.
 * Updated: Logging messages and data for troubleshooting API issues.
 * Updated: Default language values for CAPTCHA services.
 Let the service autodetect instead of force English.
+* Updated: Moved messaging about DISABLE_WP_CRON out of a notification and into Constant Contact Forms area top bar.

 = 2.15.2 =
 * Fixed: Fatal errors regarding strings and addition vs concatenation.